Speaker: Ha-Joon Chang (SOAS University of London)

 Place: Metsätalo Sali 1, University of Helsinki, Unioninkatu 40

 Ha-Joon Chang is a renowned economist and a leading advocate of pluralism in economics.
 He has written several books that challenge conventional wisdom and offer alternative perspectives on economics and development.
 Some of his widely discussed books include Kicking Away the Ladder and Bad Samaritans.
-He has also written some highly popular books for the general public, such as 23 Things They Don’t Tell You and Economics: The User’s Guide, which explain economics in an accessible and engaging way.
+He has also written some highly popular books for the general public, such as 23 Things They Don’t Tell You about Capitalism and Economics: The User’s Guide, which explain economics in an accessible and engaging way.

 In this ReSES Argumenta Distinguished Lecture, he will use food stories to illustrate some key issues and challenges in today’s global economy, such as climate change, automation, inequality, intellectual property rights, and the welfare state.
 He will also show why it is important for every citizen to learn economics, if we are to have a functioning democracy.

 This talk is based on his latest book, Edible Economics – A Hungry Economist Explains the World, which covers a wide range of topics using food items as examples – garlic, prawn, chilli, lime, chocolate, acorn, and more.
 He will also discuss some big methodological and ethical questions underlying economics, such as the need for pluralism in economics, the true meaning of freedom in economic theory, the neglect of the care economy in economics, and the changing nature of entrepreneurship.